pulumi/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

 * `minimum_compression_size` - (Optional) Minimum response size to compress for the REST API.
 Integer between `-1` and `10485760` (10MB).
 Setting a value greater than `-1` will enable compression, `-1` disables compression (default).
 If importing an OpenAPI specification via the `body` argument, this corresponds to the [`x-amazon-apigateway-minimum-compression-size` extension](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-openapi-minimum-compression-size.html).
 If the argument value (_except_ `-1`) is provided and is different than the OpenAPI value, the argument value will override the OpenAPI value.
 * `name` - (Required) Name of the REST API.
 If importing an OpenAPI specification via the `body` argument, this corresponds to the `info.title` field.
 If the argument value is different than the OpenAPI value, the argument value will override the OpenAPI value.
 * `parameters` - (Optional) Map of customizations for importing the specification in the `body` argument.
 For example, to exclude DocumentationParts from an imported API, set `ignore` equal to `documentation`.
 Additional documentation, including other parameters such as `basepath`, can be found in the [API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-import-api.html).
 * `policy` - (Optional) JSON formatted policy document that controls access to the API Gateway.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
-Terraform will only perform drift detection of its value when present in a configuration.
-We recommend using the [`aws_api_gateway_rest_api_policy` resource](/docs/providers/aws/r/api_gateway_rest_api_policy.html) instead.
+For more information about building AWS IAM policy documents with Pulumi, see the AWS IAM Policy Document Guide.
+The provider will only perform drift detection of its value when present in a configuration.
+We recommend using the `aws_api_gateway_rest_api_policy` resource instead.
 If importing an OpenAPI specification via the `body` argument, this corresponds to the [`x-amazon-apigateway-policy` extension](https://docs.aws.amazon.com/apigateway/latest/developerguide/openapi-extensions-policy.html).
 If the argument value is provided and is different than the OpenAPI value, the argument value will override the OpenAPI value.
 * `put_rest_api_mode` - (Optional) Mode of the PutRestApi operation when importing an OpenAPI specification via the `body` argument (create or update operation).
 Valid values are `merge` and `overwrite`.
 If unspecificed, defaults to `overwrite` (for backwards compatibility).
 This corresponds to the [`x-amazon-apigateway-put-integration-method` extension](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-put-integration-method.html).
 If the argument value is provided and is different than the OpenAPI value, the argument value will override the OpenAPI value.
 * `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 **Note**: If the `body` argument is provided, the OpenAPI specification will be used to configure the resources, methods and integrations for the Rest API.
 If this argument is provided, the following resources should not be managed as separate ones, as updates may cause manual resource updates to be overwritten: